 Rooibos or red bush tea is infusion obtained from the dried leaves and stems of broom-like shrub native to the mountains of the Western Cape, South Africa.
-In 1772 the botanist Carl Thunberg first reported on the use of rooibos as beverage from the local Hottenrot people.
+In 1772 the botanist Carl Thunberg first reported on the use of rooibos as beverage from the local Khoisan people.

 Botanically, the plant is a leguminous shrub.
 Scientific name: Aspalathus linearis.

 |Rooibos tea.
 Note for rich ed color of the infusion.|

 Red bush plant is a hardy, drought resistant plant and has a single basal stem that divides above the soil surface into multiple thin broom-like branches that carry bright green, needle-like leaves.
 The plant reaches a height of about 5-6 feet and a spread of about 3-5 feet.